FredKSchott/snowpack/docs/docs/04-features.md

 Snowpack automatically builds all `.ts` & `.tsx` files to JavaScript.
 Snowpack will not perform any type checking by default (see below), only building from TS->JS.

-You could also choose to define your own JSX->JavaScript build step via a [Build Script integration](#build-scripts).
+You could also choose to define your own TSX->JavaScript build step via a [Build Script integration](#build-scripts).

 ```js
 // snowpack.config.json